matter-labs/zksync-era/docs/specs/zk_evm/account_abstraction.md

 costs.

-Generally, the accounts are recommended to perform as many operations as during normal validation, but only return the invalid magic in the end of the validation.
+Generally, the accounts are recommended to perform as many operations as during normal validation, but only return the invalid magic at the end of the validation.
 This will allow to correctly (or at least as correctly as possible) estimate the price for the validation of the account.